 In addition to licensed intellectual property, our scientists have been actively developing our own proprietary intellectual property.
-No non-provisional patent applications has yet been filed in the Company's own name for the Lead Projects.
+No patent applications have yet been filed in the Company's own name for the Lead Projects.
 We have, however, filed a number of provisional applications to establish earlier filing dates for certain of our other ongoing researches, the specifics of which are currently proprietary and confidential.